Getting Real About Data: The Pros + Cons of Diabetes Technology

 Everyone benefits from different things in their diabetes management strategy, and that’s okay!

-Educational content related to the role of data in diabetes management is made possible with support from Lilly.
+Educational content related to the role of data in diabetes management is made possible with support from Lilly, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.